Old Tom Morris: Golf course design, greenkeeping innovations

 Morris played a role in designing courses across the British Isles.
 He began by assisting Robertson to lay out ten holes at Carnoustie in 1842.
+In 1871 he visited Forfar, in Scotland, where he created the first golf course in the world that was originally designed with 18 holes, Forfar Golf Club.
 His subsequent work included Kingussie Golf Club in 1895, Kinghorn Golf Club in 1887, Kirkcaldy Golf Club Nov 1904 9- holes then May 1906 18 holes, Prestwick, Muirfield, Machrihanish, the Jubilee Course at St Andrews, Balcomie at Crail, Moray, Bridge of Allan Golf Club, Askernish in South Uist, Lahinch and Rosapenna in Ireland, Warkworth, Wallasey and Royal North Devon Golf Club (Westward Ho!) in England, King Edward Bay Golf Club in the Isle of Man and the Castletown Golf Club in the Isle of Man.
-Glasgow Golf Club’s Killermont course was his last 18 hole design, opening in 1904, just four years before his death.
+Glasgow Golf Club's Killermont course was his last 18 hole design, opening in 1904, just four years before his death.

 Morris was also the father of modern greenkeeping.
 He introduced the concept of top-dressing greens with sand, which significantly helped turf growth.
 He introduced many novel ideas on turf and course management, including actively managing hazards (in the past, bunkers and the like were largely left to their own devices, becoming truly "hazardous") and yardage markers.
 He was the first to use a push mower to cut greens.
 He improved play at St Andrews by widening fairways to handle increased play, improving greens, and establishing separate teeing areas on each hole; all of these measures spread out play over larger areas, and led to better turf conditions.
 He created a new first green on the Old Course, and was responsible for the initial design of the New Course 1895 and Jubilee course in 1897.
 He also introduced the modern idea of placing hazards so that the golf ball could be routed around them; this was the beginning of strategic design, which has dominated golf course design ever since.
 Before his time hazards were thought of as obstacles that either had to be carried or were there to punish a wayward ball.
 When he was 77 he was nearly beaten by Rhona Adair at St Andrews Links.
 Adair was one of the leading women players.
 He is quoted as having said: "I'll no' be licked by a lassie".